-I never know if he will bike or drive.
-This was an important piece of my plan as this would affect my departure time.
+I never know whether he will bike or drive.
+This piece of information was an important part of my plan as this would affect my departure time.
 He obviously travels quicker by gasoline-powered-car than leg-powered-bicycle.

 Saturday, around 6:30 am, my cell phone beeped indicating hubby had texted me (I have a special notification tone for him).

-Being quite astute, this is the very moment I realized that when he bikes, my loving husband – knowing I worry about him – always lets me know he made it in one piece to the fire station.
+Being quite astute, this is the moment I realized that when he bikes, my loving husband—knowing I worry about him—always lets me know he made it in one piece to the fire station.

 That’s when the light-bulb went off in my cerebellum.
 I decided Sunday would be “The Day.”
 I would meet hubby after his ride, in the parking lot where he leaves his car.